Sadeeptha-B/L6Screening/README.md

 Copy paste the script to the Online SQL compiler at https://www.programiz.com/sql/online-compiler/, which provides a SQLite DB backend without being reliant on WebSQL.

 Though the instructions state that the file should be executable at https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_columns/.
-This is no longer possible since the Try-SQL editor at w3Schools uses WebSQL which is no longer supported on chromium browsers.
+This is no longer possible since the Try-SQL editor at w3Schools uses WebSQL which is no longer supported on modern browsers.
 Further details can be found in the task3.sql script.